Authentication

 You are now ready to open your first SSH session to mc2 - Simply double-click the mc2 session in the Saved Sessions list, or select the session and hit the Open button.

-Once you are in, proceed immediately to setting up a strong password in Step 4.
+Once you are in, proceed immediately to setting up a strong password below.

 Passwords on mc2 have to comply with a few quality requirements: